| Description | This article describes the behavior behind the out-of-sync issue due to 'vpn.certificate.ca' on an HA cluster. |

 diagnose sys ha checksum recalculate

-To disable the debug:
+To disable the debug process:

-diagnose debug disable
+diagnose debug disable diagnose debug reset

-To resolve the problem, run the 'execute update-now' on the current primary to guarantee that having the most recent bundle and reboot the current primary.
-Then running the same command on the new primary and after the former primary joins the cluster will be in sync: Technical Tip: HA Synchronization failure due to the 'vpn.certificate.ca' object.
+To resolve the problem, run the 'execute update-now' on the current primary (this guarantees having the most recent certificate bundle) and then reboot the current primary.
+Then run the same command on the new primary and wait for the cluster to get into sync (if necessary, a synchronization can be manually triggered by running the command 'execute ha synchronize start').
+See Technical Tip: HA Synchronization failure due to the 'vpn.certificate.ca' object. |